Elmer E. Ellsworth: Legacy

 He is a character in the 2012 film Saving Lincoln, in which his death is portrayed.

 Ellsworth only recently (2021) became the topic of a full-length book by Meg Groeling entitled First Fallen: The Life of Colonel Elmer Ellsworth, the North’s First Civil War Hero (Savas Beatie, 2021).

+On March 26, 2026, Ellsworth was featured in WRGB’s “Amazing America 250,” a local news series highlighting notable figures and events in the United States ahead of the nation’s 250th anniversary.
+The segment highlighted his historical importance as an early symbol of Union sacrifice during the Civil War and drew on exhibits from the New York State Military Museum in Saratoga Springs, New York.

 Family

-Elmer Ephraim Ellsworth born Ephraim Elmer Ellsworth was born to Ephraim D. Ellsworth and Phebe Denton on April 11th 1837 at The Rogers Hotel in Malta, New York.
-Ephraim and Phebe also had another son named Charles Ellsworth who was born 3 years after Elmer in 1840.
-Charles died almost a year before Elmer on June 16th 1860, aged 18-19.
+Elmer Ephraim Ellsworth, born Ephraim Elmer Ellsworth, was born to Ephraim D. Ellsworth and Phebe Denton on April 11th, 1837, at The Rogers Hotel in Malta, New York.
+Ephraim and Phebe also had another son named Charles Ellsworth, who was born 3 years after Elmer in 1840.
+Charles died almost a year before Elmer, on June 16th, 1860, aged 18-19.
 Charles was buried at Hudson View Cemetery in Mechanicville, New York in the Ellsworth and Denton Family plot.
-Elmer's father, Ephraim D. Ellsworth worked as a tailor and his mother, Phebe Denton took in boarders.
+Elmer's father, Ephraim D. Ellsworth, worked as a tailor and his mother, Phebe Denton, took in boarders.
 Elmer Ellsworth changed his name from Ephraim Elmer Ellsworth to Elmer Ephraim Ellsworth around 15 so he wouldn't be confused with his father.
 Elmer's grandfather, George D. Ellsworth, joined the Continental Army during the American Revolutionary War at age 15 and served as a private, looking out for Tories with his regiment.
 George, enlisted after General.
 John Burgoyne's invasion and was present at his surrender at The Battle of Saratoga.
 George served in the New York State Militia commanded by Capt.
 Joshua Taylor.
-The Militia served in the 12th Albany County Militia Regiment. commanded by Col. Jacobus Van Schoonhoven.
+The Militia served in the 12th Albany County Militia Regiment, commanded by Col. Jacobus Van Schoonhoven.